- Unemployment Insurance (UI)

 Information Technology (IT) Contingency Plan Implemented: In March 2006, the Idaho Department of Labor published a major release of its Disaster Recovery Plan which is the basis for the plan in its current state.

-IT Contingency Plan Tested: The Idaho Department of Labor tested the contingency recovery procedures in August 2019.
-In addition, a tabletop training exercise was conducted in July, 2018.
+IT Contingency Plan Tested: The Idaho Department of Labor’s most recent test of contingency recovery procedures was conducted in June 2021.
+In addition, a tabletop training exercise is scheduled for November 2021.

 The Idaho Department of Labor certifies the state will comply with the assurances listed below: